Sorbonne Nouvelle University

-The Sorbonne Nouvelle University (Université Sorbonne Nouvelle, also known as Université Sorbonne Nouvelle – Paris 3, Paris 3, Sorbonne Nouvelle and the Sorbonne) is a public liberal arts and humanities university in Paris, France.
+Sorbonne Nouvelle University (Université Sorbonne Nouvelle, also known as Université Sorbonne Nouvelle – Paris 3, Paris 3, Sorbonne Nouvelle and the Sorbonne) is a public liberal arts and humanities university in Paris, France.
 It is one of the inheritors of the historic University of Paris, which was completely overhauled and restructured in 1970.

 History

 The historic University of Paris first appeared in the second half of the 12th century, but was reorganised in 1970 as 13 autonomous universities after the student protests of the French May.
 Sorbonne Nouvelle, or "Paris III", is one of the inheritors of University of Paris faculty of humanities ("arts et lettres").

 University sites

 The Sorbonne Nouvelle has sites at various locations in Paris.